SLMillar/silly-reminder/en/step_1.md

 ### Upgrade your project

-You can upgrade your silly reminder by:
+You can upgrade your silly reminder project by:

 + Adding one more silly pose that shows when you press Buttons A and B together (`A+B`)
 + Increase the amount of time between poses